pingan8787/Leo-JavaScript/Cute-Vue/Blog/Top 11 Mistakes to Avoid When Using React In 2022.md

 `key` helps React identify which elements have changed, such as been added or removed.
 So we need to set a unique `key` value for each element in the array.

+For the value of `key`, it is best to set it to a unique value.
+In the above example, `index` is used as the value of `key`.
+Officially, it is not recommended.
+The order of the list will change, and there is no unique value or a last resort.
+In this case, performance will be degraded.

 ### Documentation

 [React - Basic List Component](https://reactjs.org/docs/lists-and-keys.html#basic-list-component)